 After all the hard work to arrive on the cusp of attending college, figuring out how to pay for the coursework can seem daunting.
-Scholarships for underrepresented minorities offer significant financial aid in many areas, aside from student loans.
+Scholarships and scholarship opportunities for underrepresented minorities offer significant financial aid in many areas, aside from student loans.
 There are many options for scholarship awards and scholarship programs offered to the Indian community and the Navajo people, as long as the students can meet eligibility and certain qualifications.
 Normally, high school juniors and seniors can look to these programs after they apply for their prospective higher education programs, both in-state and for out of state.

-There are a number of organizations that provide scholarship funds to Navajo high school graduates as well as educational grant money.
+There are a number of organizations that provide college scholarship funds to Navajo high school graduates as well as educational grant money.
 Approximately 70 active award sources are available for Native American students every year.
 Aside from Navajo Nation financial aid, there are other funds for American Indian students striving for a degree.
 There is the American Indian College Fund, Indian Health Service Scholarship, an American Indian Graduate Center, tribal scholarships, and even tribal colleges that can offer funds for needed aid to undergraduate students who are a part of the Navajo people or can prove their tribal affiliation.

 Chief Manuelito Scholarship